apache/flink/docs/dev/table/connectors/formats/debezium.md

  'topic' = 'products_binlog',
  'properties.bootstrap.servers' = 'localhost:9092',
  'properties.group.id' = 'testGroup',
- 'format' = 'debezium-json'  -- using debezium-json as the format )
+ -- using 'debezium-json' as the format to interpret Debezium JSON messages -- please use 'debezium-avro-confluent' if Debezium encodes messages in Avro format 'format' = 'debezium-json'
+)
 {% endhighlight %}
 </div>